 Make sure your kiddo is getting the proper amount of sleep.
 A tired child will likely meltdown despite all your awesome efforts.
 See this handy chart to learn how much sleep your kiddo needs based on age.

 They needed you, and you weren’t there.
-Now you are there, and your child feels an initial flood of relief, but a wave of defensive detaching follow it, they are angry.
+Now you are there, and your child feels an initial flood of relief, but a wave of defensive detaching follows it; they are angry.

 They are running on empty and have nothing left in their tanks to help them calm down.